amustaque97/amustaque97.github.io/about.md

 ---
-title: Colophon
+title: What do I do?
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello peeps, I'm a free and Open-Source developer currently living in India, and go by the nickname amustaque97 on most platforms.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

-If you have a question about him or else, just send a letter to him.
+👋 I’m a Free and Open-Source developer currently living in India, and go by the nickname **amustaque97** on most platforms.

+My interests are mainly in software development, but I dabble around security related topics.
+I have contributed to a several Open-Source projects, such as [Jetpack](https://github.com/Automattic/jetpack/pulls/amustaque97), [Gutenberg](https://github.com/WordPress/gutenberg/pulls/amustaque97) and [Datree](https://github.com/datreeio/datree/pulls/amustaque97)

+These days I work as a developer in an IT security company.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](https://github.com/amustaque97/amustaque97.github.io/issues/new/choose) if there is an broken link(s) or somethings else.

 **may u needs ✨**